 When a cultural institution is targeting tourists, we often advise translating materials into Simplified Chinese.
 There are 1.4 billion people in mainland China, as compared to 7 million people in Hong Kong and 23 million in Taiwan.
-And while tourism from China has dipped slightly in recent years, it’s still strong.
-According to the National Travel and Tourism Office’s 2018 report, 24% of tourists from Asia originated from mainland China, as compared to 4% from Taiwan and 1.3% from Hong Kong.
+And while tourism from China has varied significantly in recent years, with an eye to existing US populations as well as travelers present and future, Simplified Chinese is still usually the right choice.

 One exception to this rule applies to institutions located in New York and San Francisco, a result of the early influx of Chinese immigrants to these areas.
 Chinese communities were established in these cities before the advent of Simplified Chinese and many residents still use the Traditional characters today.
 Therefore, many museums in New York and San Francisco translate into Traditional Chinese.

 Cultural institutions that want to best accommodate all Chinese speakers, and have the resources to do so, will often translate into both Simplified and Traditional.